 About Arjan van Leeuwen

 Arjan van Leeuwen has over 20+ year experience in IT in all kinds of job titles.
-In his role as Enterprise Architect, he combines his experience to create future ready architectures and related solution for Sogeti clients that aligns with their digital ambitions / transformations.
-As a real connector he is able to translate strategic goals to implementable, valuable and sustainable solutions.
-He has done this for sectors like the employment agency, financial, insurance and mobility sector.
+In his role as Enterprise Architect, he combines his experience to create sustainable architectures and related solution for Sogeti clients that aligns with their digital ambitions / transformations.
+As a real connector he is able to translate strategic goals to implementable, valuable and future ready solutions.
+He has done this for sectors like the employment agency, financial, insurance, manufacturing and mobility sector.
 Arjan is a DYA (DYnamic Architecture) trainer and senior Enterprise Architect within SogetiNL.

 More on Arjan van Leeuwen.